 Nik Wallenda learned to walk on a wire as a young boy, and made his professional debut as an aerialist at age 13.
 He went on to set a number of Guinness World Records, including the longest tightrope crossing on a bicycle and the highest eight-person tightrope pyramid.
 In 2011, Wallenda hung from a high-flying helicopter above Branson, Missouri, by his teeth.
 That same year, he and his mother successfully completed the high-wire walk in Puerto Rico that had killed Karl Wallenda.

 On June 15, 2012, Nik Wallenda became the first person to walk directly over Niagara Falls on a high wire.
 He crossed an 1,800-foot-long, 7-ton wire from the U.S. side of the falls to the Canadian side at a height of around 200 feet in about 25 minutes.
 Because the event was televised around the world, broadcast officials required the famous funambulist to wear a safety tether in case he fell.

 The following June, Wallenda made his Grand Canyon traverse.
 Wearing jeans and a T-shirt and holding a 43-pound balancing pole, he prayed out loud as he walked untethered across a 1,400-foot-long, 8.5-ton cable suspended 1,500 feet above the Little Colorado River.
-It was the highest walk of his career, and he completed it in just less than 23 minutes.
+It was the highest walk of his career up to that point, and he completed it in just less than 23 minutes.